 |Additional Information (Assessment)

-A crticial appraisal of 3 research papers (60%) and a reflective ePortfolio (40%)
+An ePortfolio comprising critical analyses of 3 research (30%) papers and a reflective ePortfolio (70%)

 ||Formative feedback will be provided in the journal clubs throughout the course.